+Midland, Decatur and Arlington facilities are monitored with respect to emerging GHG emissions regulations promulgated by the US EPA pursuant to the Clean Air Act.
 On July 8, 2019, the US EPA published the final Affordable Clean Energy Rule (ACE) to repeal and replace the Clean Power Plan (CPP).
 Under ACE, states are required to conduct a unit specific evaluation of the potential for heat rate improvements at existing fossil fuel facilities, which will then be used to establish emission standards for units within their state.
 States have discretion to consider additional factors such as remaining useful life, even if consideration of these factors would result in the application of the performance standard in a less stringent manner than would otherwise be required.
 The final rule prohibits state plans from allowing averaging or trading among units for compliance purposes.

 ACE took effect on September 6, 2019 and directed states to submit compliance plans within 3 years.
 An assortment of parties, including twenty-five states, environmental and public health NGOs, and a number of utility companies subsequently challenged ACE in the D.C.
 Circuit Court.
 On January 19, 2021, the Court issued a ruling that struck down the validity of ACE and remanded it back to the US EPA.
 President Biden subsequently directed the US EPA to review ACE.
+In 2022, the US Supreme Court issued its ruling on West Virginia v.
+EPA (West Virginia).
+At issue was whether the US Environmental Protection Agency (US EPA) could consider "generation shifting"-from higher carbon resources (i.e., coal and natural gas) to lower carbon resources (i.e. natural gas and renewables)-when determining the "best system of emissions reduction" under Section 111(d) of the Clean Air Act.
+In the majority opinion, the Supreme Court ruled that the US EPA cannot set the existing source standard based on generation shifting, but otherwise affirmed the agency's ability to regulate carbon dioxide emissions at new and existing power plants.
+The US EPA has indicated it intends to issue draft regulations under Section 111(b) and 111(d) in March 2023.
+The decision does offer some clarity as to what the US EPA can and cannot rely on to set its standards.
 The US EPA is expected to promulgate new CO2 standards for existing power plants under the Clean Air Act but has yet to release proposals for a new rule.
+Following West Virginia, the US EPA can and will move forward with both new source performance standards under Section 111(b) and an existing source standard under 111(d).